Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x-core.md

   └─ triggers
 </pre>

-This directory contains subdirectories and JSON files used to configure your DHF project's **FINAL** environment.

-You can add custom modules and transforms, as well as other configuration artifacts, in this directory.
+This directory contains additional subdirectories and JSON files used to configure your DHF project.
+You can add custom modules and transforms, as well as other configuration assets, in this directory.

 The following files are found in the `ml-config` directory only:
 - `final-database.json`